Nonparametric estimation of directional highest density regions: Conclusions

 Finally, natural extensions of this work are discussed.
 First, other suitable bootstrap bandwidth selectors could be proposed in order to estimate HDRs by using, for instance, the Lebesgue measure instead of the Hausdorff distance.
 Secondly, an estimator for the number of population clusters can be proposed in the directional setting as the number of connected components of the HDRs plug-in estimators.
 Theoretical results on its consistency might probably be proved under certain regularity conditions.
 Another important achievement would be to introduce a nonparametric test for comparing two or more populations in general dimension using distances between sets.
 The test statistic could measure the discrepancy (for example, boundary distances) among the directional level set estimators of these populations.
 This test procedure could use explicitly the distance between boundaries of the estimated level sets.
 The simple geometric structure of estimators could be used to compute the procedure and calibrate the test using re-sampling schemes.
 Finally, earthquakes on earth could be analyzed following a different approach of set estimation theory.
 Since the concentration of earthquake epicenters traces the filamentary network of fault lines, the performance of nonparametric filament estimators could be analyzed.

 \paragraph{Acknowledgements} R.M.
 Crujeiras and P. Saavedra-Nieves acknowledge the financial support of Ministerio de Economía y Competitividad of the Spanish government under grants MTM2016-76969P and MTM2017-089422-P and ERDF.
-Authors also acknowledge the computational resources of the CESGA Supercomputing Center.
+Authors also thank Prof. Felicita Scapini for providing the sandhoppers data (collected under the support of the European Project ERB ICI8-CT98-0270) and the computational resources of the CESGA Supercomputing Center.